 (1) knowingly brings false or fraudulent claims for government payment;

-(2) knowingly makes false record or statement to get false or fraudulent claims paid by government;
+(2) knowingly makes false record or statement to get false or fraudulent claims paid by the government;

 (3) conspires to defraud the government by getting a false or fraudulent claim paid by the government; or

 (4) knowingly makes false record or statement to conceal or decrease an obligation to pay the government.

 The recent emergence of favorable, and lucrative, results especially in the health care field encourages individuals to expose corporate swindling of government funds and this area is not showing any signs of slowing down.

 Attorneys at Stephen Danz & Associates have assisted California whistleblowers to obtain extremely financially-bountiful results.
 A violation of the FCA may subject a company to substantial penalties of $5,000-11,000 per violation plus triple damages sustained by the government.
 Typically, the government initiates criminal proceedings first and then continues with civil prosecution.
 Our attorneys work together with the government each step of the way.

 At the core of the FCA is the ability for private persons (aka whistleblowers/qui-tam relators) to file actions on behalf of the government.
 Then, while the action is under seal for 60 days, the government can choose to intervene either by litigation or settlement, or decline and allow the private lawsuit to proceed.
 If the government intervenes (preferred), the private person still receives a share (15-25%) of any recoveries.
 If the government declines to intervene, the private person receives a higher percentage (25-30%) of any recovery.
 (31 U.S.C.
 3730 et seq.)
 Contact our San Bernardino whistleblower and qui tam attorneys today for a free analysis of your case.